-Individual impairment loss allowances are made in respect of finance and rental agreements where recovery is considered doubtful, a collective impairment loss allowance is made for losses which, although not individually identified, are known to be inherent in any portfolio of lending.
-The impairment loss allowances are deducted from the net investment in finance agreements.
-The charge in the income statement comprises write offs, recoveries and the net movement in impairment loss allowances in the year.
+Individual provisions are made in respect of finance and rental agreements where recovery is considered doubtful, a collective provision is made for losses which, although not individually identified, are known to be inherent in any portfolio of lending.
+The provisions are deducted from the net investment in finance agreements.
+The charge in the Income Statement comprises write offs, recoveries and the net movement in provisions in the year.